ricardo177m/express-auto-gitpull/README.md

 ## Instructions

 - Add `https://<DOMAIN>/gateway` to Webhooks in your GH repository, where `<DOMAIN>` is your domain
-- Execute the following command to give www-data read+write permissions to your local repository: `setfacl -R -m u:www-data:rw <FOLDER>`
+- Execute the following command to give yourself read+write permissions to your local repository: `sudo chown $USER <FOLDER> && sudo chmod -R g+rwX <FOLDER>`
 - Change the `start` script in your package.json file to `npm i && node server.js`
 - Install dependencies at least once
 - Copy `pm2-process.json` to your project and change the name